Putin warns 'military hysteria' over N. Korea may cause 'catastrophe'

 Such threats have been a staple of Kim's regime since he took power after his father's death in 2011.

-In October, top North Korean official Lee Yong Pil told NBC News that "a preemptive nuclear strike is not something the U.S. has a monopoly on."
+In October, Lee Yong Pil, a top North Korean official, told NBC News that "a preemptive nuclear strike is not something the U.S. has a monopoly on."
 He added: "If we see that the U.S. would do it to us, we would do it first."

 Alan Kaytukov reported from Moscow.
 F. Brinley Bruton reported from London.